 Postfix is fast and popular SMTP server widely used.
-The main job of postfix is to relay mail locally or to intended destination outside the network.
-Some of the most popular SMTP servers are Sendmail, Postfix and Qmail.
-By default Sendmail comes pre-installed with CentOS/RHEL 5.
+The main job of postfix is to relay mail locally or to the intended destination outside the network.
+Some of the most popular SMTP servers are Sendmail, Postfix, and Qmail.
+By default, Sendmail comes pre-installed with CentOS/RHEL 5.
 We will need to remove it and install Postfix.

-If Postfix not already installed on your machine, Install it using following command.
-Also remove sendmail if already installed.
+If Postfix not already installed on your machine, Install it using the following command.
+Also, remove sendmail if already installed.

-Make postfix as default MTA for your system using following command
+Make postfix as default MTA for your system using the following command

-If above command not work and you get output as “
+If above command not work and you get the output as “

 Let’s start postfix configuration.
 Edit Postfix configuration file /etc/postfix/main.cf in your favorite editor and make following changes.